The fixation time of a strongly beneficial allele in a structured population: Proof of Theorem

-\begin{remark}[A Lyapunov function for the limiting system] In the proof of the lemma, a function $h$ arises; see~\eqref{eq:ell}.
+\end{lemma} Before turning to the proof of this lemma, let us observe that a sequence $\varepsilon_\alpha \downarrow 0$, which fulfills the requirements of Lemma~\ref{l:numberASGnew}, exists iff $\underline L_0/\alpha \xRightarrow{\alpha\to\infty} 2\underline\rho$. \begin{remark}[A Lyapunov function for the limiting system] In the proof of the lemma, a function $h$ arises; see~\eqref{eq:ell}.
 In order to understand the form of this function, consider a chemical reaction network for chemical species $A_1,\dots,A_d$, governed by

 for $i,j=1,\dots,d$.
 Here, the chemical species $A_i$ refers to the {particles} in colony $i$.
 (We refer the reader to \cite{Feinberg1979} for general notions of chemical reaction network theory.)
 For \emph{mass action kinetics}, properly rescaled, the vector of concentrations $\underline c = (c_1,\dots,c_d)$ with $c_i$ being the concentration of species $A_i$ satisfies the dynamical system